 Community Edition costs nothing and stays that way—no trial period, no feature gates that expire.
 The Apache License means you can use it commercially without restrictions.

 The limitations are functional, not artificial.
 No NoSQL.
-No cloud databases.
-No advanced authentication.
+No AI assistant.
+No Visual Query Builder.
+No enterprise authentication.
+(Cloud warehouses like Snowflake, Redshift, and BigQuery do work in Community via JDBC—it's cloud-platform native integration that's paid.)
 For many developers, those limits never matter.

 Hidden Costs to Consider